 Do I need a business lawyer?

-Not every business transaction needs a lawyer.
+Not every business transaction needs a business lawyer.
 You know that.
 When one business sells materials to another pursuant to a purchase order, that’s a legally binding transaction, but the parties can’t possibly need or want a lawyer every time this happens.

 So when should your business call a lawyer?
 When you ask yourself “do I need a business lawyer” it’s likely time to consider it.
 I advise my clients using multiple criteria plus my personal experience doing this for over 20 years.
 Ultimately it comes down to the businesses ability to withstand a painful hit if something goes wrong versus the transaction costs to set up a safe structure for the transaction.